-Some companies and organistions have a network of staff who stammer.
+Some companies, organisations and professions have a network of staff who stammer.
 There may be one in your employer, or you could start one up.

 Employment stammering networks can provide support and networking with other employees who stammer, and may have links to management.
-Often they were set up under the auspices of the BSA’s Employment Stammering Network: see Professional Networks (stamma.org).
+Several were set up under the auspices of the British Stammering Association’s former Employment Stammering Network.

-- Links to contacts, and Facebook group information, are on the CSSN website ukcssn.com, with individual ambassadors on ukcssn.com/our-network.
+- Facebook group information and links to contacts are on the CSSN website ukcssn.com, with individual ambassadors on ukcssn.com/our-network

-This is an internal network for stammering in the armed forces, officially recognised in UK defence policy.
+An internal network for stammering in the armed forces, officially recognised in UK defence policy.
 It is open to both military and civilian employees of UK defence.
-Scroll down to Defence Stammering Network on Professional networks (stamma.org).
+See STAMMA Defence (stamma.org).
 Further links:

 - Defence Stammering Network Facebook group: www.facebook.com/UKDSN/;